ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-## ServiceStack.Gpt
+## ServiceStack.AI

-We'll be maintaining implementations and abstractions of different AI & GPT Services used to build **AI powered**
+We'll be maintaining **FREE** abstractions of different AI & GPT Services used to build **AI-powered** features in the new
+**ServiceStack.AI** namespace within the dependency and impl-free **ServiceStack.Interfaces** NuGet Package so they're
+decoupled from any implementation, which are instead maintained across the following NuGet packages according to their
+required dependencies:

+ - `ServiceStack.Aws` - AI & GPT Providers for Amazon Web Services
+ - `ServiceStack.Azure` - AI & GPT Providers for Microsoft Azure
+ - `ServiceStack.GoogleCloud` - AI & GPT Providers for Google Cloud
+ - `ServiceStack.AI` - AI & GPT Providers for OpenAI APIs and local Whisper and Node TypeChat installs

-features in our new **ServiceStack.Gpt** project which will be a **Free** package .NET project's can use to decouple their
+These free abstractions and implementations will allow .NET project's to decouple their **Speech-to-text** or **ChatGPT**
-**Speech-to-text** or **ChatGPT** requirements from any single implementation so they can be easily substituted.
+requirements from any single implementation where they can be easily substituted.

-Please submit feature requests or other providers you'd like to see support for to:
+You're welcome to submit feature requests for other providers you'd like to see at:

 <h3 class="not-prose text-center pb-8">
     <a class="text-4xl text-blue-600 hover:underline" href="https://servicestack.net/ideas">https://servicestack.net/ideas</a>